karanvir12/vine/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 ### Spam Considerations

-In peer's security model, it is important that attempts to attack the system result in a slash of the offenders.
+In vine's security model, it is important that attempts to attack the system result in a slash of the offenders.
 Therefore we need to make sure that this slash is actually happening.
 Attackers could try to prevent the slashing from taking place, by overwhelming validators with disputes in such a way that no